zouharvi/SlowAlign/meta/REPORT.md

 There are three datasets used:

-- English-Czech [1] with 5000 aligned sentences.
-The last 250 is used for test evaluation. (shuffled, see `data/process_encs.sh`) The alignment is indexed by one, therefore use `--gold-index-one`.
+- English-Czech [1] with 5003 aligned sentences.
+The last 2503 is used for test evaluation. (shuffled, see `data/process_encs.sh`) The alignment is indexed by one, therefore use `--gold-index-one`.
 - German-English [2] with 100 aligned sentences.
 The last 50 is used for test evaluation. (shuffled, see `data/process_deen.sh`)
 - French-English [3] with 37 aligned sentences.
 Used solely for test evaluation.

 Since English is one side of each of them, this report refers to the datasets as Czech, German and French.
-In all cases, the whole data is visible to the system, but only the last X alignments.
+In all cases, the whole data is visible to the system, but only the first {2500,50,0} alignments.

 Furthermore, we use translation dictionaries made available by OPUS [5], namely Europarl v8, TildeMODEL v2018, DGT v2019 and EUBookshop v2.